 Genesis 3:15 also announces a promised offspring shortly after the serpent's plan introduces death.
-Though scholars disagree over this offspring's identity,36 good reasons exist for regarding the offspring as a single, male who will both deliver God's people from their plight brought about by the serpent's craftiness and come to be known in later Scriptures as the Messiah.37
+Though scholars disagree over this offspring's identity,38 good reasons exist for regarding the offspring as a single, male who will both deliver God's people from their plight brought about by the serpent's craftiness and come to be known in later Scriptures as the Messiah.39 The legitimacy of this proposed narrative analogy would provide additional support for the individual/messianic interpretation of Gen 3:15 since Moses is an individual male.

 Beyond these plotline correspondences, verbal links also suggest that Exod 2:1-2 depends on Gen 3:15 and its surrounding context.
-Especially important is Exod 2:2a: "And the woman (הרה) conceived (הרה), and she birthed (ילד) a son."
-Though many texts mention a woman "conceiving" and "birthing" offspring (e.g., Gen 16:11; 21:2; 29:32), the only specific verse prior to this point in the Pentateuch in
+Especially important is Exod 2:2a: "And the woman (הרה") conceived (עלד"), and she birthed (עלד") a son."
+Though many texts mention a woman "conceiving" and "birthing" offspring (e.g., Gen 16:11; 21:2; 29:32), the only specific verse prior to this point in the Pentateuch in which "the woman" (האשה) conceives (שלד") and gives birth (עלד") is